-The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product:
+The following sustainability indicators are used to measure the attainment of the environmental and social characteristics promoted by the financial product.
+They are :

-- The percentage of the financial product's portfolio compliant with the BNPP AM and Alfred Berg's RBC Policies; - The percentage of the financial product's portfolio covered by ESG analysis based on the ESG internal proprietary methodology of the delegated investment manager of the Master Fund; - The weighted average ESG score of the financial product's portfolio as determined by Alfred Berg compared to the weighted average ESG score of its investment universe, as defined in the Prospectus.
+- The percentage of the financial product's portfolio compliant with the RBC Policy; - The percentage of the financial product's portfolio covered by ESG analysis based on the ESG internal proprietary methodology - The weighted average ESG score of the financial product's portfolio compared to the weighted average ESG score of its investment universe, as defined in the Prospectus; - The percentage of the financial product's portfolio invested in "sustainable investments" as defined in Article 2 (17) of the SFDR regulation.